Installing and Using Child Safety Seats and Booster Seats

 or height allowed by their seat.

-Is the child safety seat held tightly in place by the seat belt?
+Is the child safety seat held tightly in place by the seat belt or lower anchor and

 Does the harness buckle snugly around your child?